 Information about the UK Centre for Astrobiology.

-The mission of the UK Centre for Astrobiology is to advance knowledge of life in extreme environments to further our understanding of planetary habitability.
-It does this with a combination of theoretical, laboratory, field and mission approaches.
+The mission of the UK Centre for Astrobiology is to discover how habitable worlds form in the Universe and how life emerges, proliferates and leaves traces on these worlds.
+We do this with a combination of theoretical, laboratory, field and mission approaches.
 We apply this knowledge to improving the quality of life on Earth and developing space exploration as two mutually enhancing objectives.

 - The UK Centre for Astrobiology is an interdisciplinary research centre, established at the University of Edinburgh in 2011.
 A five-year review of our accomplishments was published in 2016.

 - Our research aims to discover the conditions that give rise to habitable worlds and to reveal how life emerges, proliferates and leaves traces on such worlds.

 - Since 2011, researchers affiliated with the UKCA have published nearly 200 peer-reviewed papers.
 Our scientific work has ranged across microbiology, paleobiology, planetary physics and planetary chemistry, space engineering and missions, and space policy and philosophy.
 We collaborate with scientists all over the world, including the Europe, US, China, India and elsewhere.